centrica-engineering/nucleus-docs/docs/foundations/viewports.md

 ### Our Sketch library

-Our latest Sketch library uses just the two most commonly used viewports.
+Our latest Sketch library uses just the two most commonly used viewports (based on our analytics).
 A set of components have been designed for each, labelled as 'Narrow' and 'Wide' – these equate to 'Squash court' and 'Hockey pitch' sizes.
 They align with our coded components (as found in Storybook) and as they appear in those viewports.

 It means there is a version for mobile and a version for laptop-sized viewports.
 Limiting the number of viewports in the Sketch library has vastly reduced file size, maintenance effort and the chances of using an incorrectly sized variant of a component for your chosen viewport.